SFDO-Community-Sprints/Impact-Management-NGO/README.md

 * Vera Solutions-AMP Impact: https://www.verasolutions.org/ampimpact/?locale=en
 * Social Suite: https://socialsuitehq.com/

-**Data Arcitecture Resrouces**
+**Data Architecture Resources**

 **Nonprofit Networks**
-* Telemetry data syncronization:
+* Telemetry data synchronization:

 **Making Impact Easier**
-Tools and resources to consder leveraging to make Impact Management easier *Trailhead Impact Module: https://trailhead.salesforce.com/en/content/learn/modules/impact-management-basics *In-app Guidance: https://releasenotes.docs.salesforce.com/en-us/summer20/release-notes/rn_customhelp_builder.htm
+Tools and resources to conisder leveraging to make Impact Management easier *Trailhead Impact Module: https://trailhead.salesforce.com/en/content/learn/modules/impact-management-basics *In-app Guidance: https://releasenotes.docs.salesforce.com/en-us/summer20/release-notes/rn_customhelp_builder.htm

 ### Project Team Accomplishments
 * [01/04/2021-02/01/2021] We are focusing in on a lightweight solution that will help organizations begin measuring the initial outcomes of their programs.
 We have opted to focus on small-to-medium direct service nonprofits with limited impact management infrastructure, as the theoretical customer.
 Over the next few weeks, we'll be conducting interviews with nonprofits that fit this profile to learn more about their approach to evaluation and impact.
 Questions can be viewed and shared here: https://docs.google.com/forms/d/e/1FAIpQLSeU0Z2CXGIRbFqxnLzhQn3HtxTnJqm0ZcAf1crj2iBPgWq98w/viewform

-* [2020] Delevoped 2 year Goals, Challenges and 3 sub-teams to tackle the varioues pieces to help teach Impact Management more broadly accross the sector.
+* [2020] Developed 2 year Goals, Challenges and 3 sub-teams to tackle the various pieces to help teach Impact Management more broadly across the sector.

 ### Future Contributions (AKA what were you unable to finish at the Sprint)
-Often, it takes multiple Sprints to contribute an idea back into the Community.
-What happens at a Sprint does not stay at a Sprint!
-If someone were to contribute to this project at the next Sprint what would you want them to work on to move this project forward?<br>

-* What types of team roles does this project require?
-This gives you a way to tell future volunteers what kinds of tasks you need help with to complete this project.
-For example: Do you need a developer, documentation writer, qa tester, thought-leader, general volunteers, etc.

 * What is your project's Roadmap?
 Created working groups to continue to work on sub-projects.
-Check back for future Wiki Pages and Issues to keep up with the working groups.
+We’d like to frame the upcoming February sprint around drafting a lightweight data model for impact management.
+The intent is that this model would be flexible enough so that it can be used in conjunction with other packages and apps.
+Our goal is not to build an end-to-end solution for impact management - it is to develop a model that could form the base of, and enable interoperability between, a range of impact management solutions.
+We believe that the end-user for this solution is a small-to-medium sized nonprofit in direct service with limited impact management infrastructure.

+Specifically, we hope to come out of the sprint having defined the custom objects, fields, and object relationships that will allow for the collection of data related to indicators of impact.
+We aim to design a data model that will build upon or complement other Salesforce.org products such as PMP, Outbound Funds, and VFS, without necessarily depending upon them.

+If you have worked for, or with, a small to medium sized nonprofit we would especially appreciate your input – no advanced Salesforce expertise required!
+We want to build a solution that can help meet as many use cases as possible while focusing on the most common scenarios and approaches.

+If you would like to share your nonprofit’s use case in advance of the sprint, we have set up a form to help collect and build a small library of use cases to design towards.
+If you would take 15-20 minutes to share with us your org’s current approach to collecting program impact data, it would directly contribute this sprint: https://docs.google.com/forms/d/e/1FAIpQLSeU0Z2CXGIRbFqxnLzhQn3HtxTnJqm0ZcAf1crj2iBPgWq98w/viewform

 ### Project Documentation
-Where can you project documentation be found? i.e. Wiki?
-Google drive?

-**Important**: If you have specific asks to help move this project forward we would recommend that you list them here, but also create separate Issues for each and add the label of "help wanted".
-This is a well-worn best practice for projects living in GitHub.
+TBD

+**Important**:
+* Help Wanted: If you would like to share your nonprofit’s use case in advance of the sprint, we have set up a form to help collect and build a small library of use cases to design towards.
+If you would take 15-20 minutes to share with us your org’s current approach to collecting program impact data, it would directly contribute this sprint: https://docs.google.com/forms/d/e/1FAIpQLSeU0Z2CXGIRbFqxnLzhQn3HtxTnJqm0ZcAf1crj2iBPgWq98w/viewform